Why You Should Try Hydroponics On Your Balcony

 • Ebb and Flow: Nutrient water floods the plants periodically and then drains back into a reservoir.

-See also How To Create A Butterfly-Friendly Balcony Garden
+See also How To Create An Urban Jungle On Your Balcony

 Hydroponics also reduces the need for pesticides and minimizes water usage, making it more sustainable compared to traditional soil-based gardening.